Microsoft Sentinel Integration User Guide

 CONFIGURE

-Adding a TQL Query
+Add TQL Query

 • Sort Field: Select the field by which to sort results returned from the TQL query.

-Deleting a TQL Query
+Manage TQL Query Order

 JOBS